And Why You Never See Women Playing in Mariachi Bands

 If she had only told him that the appeal was “all in the hips,” I doubt that the explanation would have impressed me with its insight.
 The fact that a type of music is sexy because women in the audience can move their hips to it is like expressing as breaking news that dessert tastes good because it’s chocolate.

-To clarify, I challenge you to show me any type of music, no matter how terrible, that a woman can't move her hips to.
+To clarify that statement, I challenge you to show me any type of music, no matter how terrible, that a woman can't move her hips to.
 We can move our hips effectively to a Tide Detergent jingle if we feel like it, and we can do it for most of our lives.

-The secret to the music?
-As explained by our Mexico City expert, the sexual appeal of regional Mexican music lies more in the movement of the hips of the young males, the “varones,” than the women dancing in the audience.
+The secret to Mexican regional music?
+As explained by our Mexico City expert, the sexual appeal of regional Mexican music lies more in the movement of the hips of the young males, the “varones,” than the women.

 Taking a strictly anthropological perspective (of course), I decided to investigate the hypothesis.
 Happily, Mexico lacks the rampant ageism of the United States.
-Mexican men are rather more like the French when it comes to indulging women as women practically as long as we still have teeth.
-I was able to set up an observation lab in real world conditions with an actual 21-year old male of the Mexican species.
+Mexican men are rather more like the French, they will at least acknowledge you as female regardless of age.

 In other words, I had been invited to a Christmas street party by my friend Rafael, who had an early-twenties nephew.
 After several hours of dancing with all the women in a circle as is customary at house parties, the nephew invited me to a dance.
 At about six-one with the narrow hips of a rock-star, he was the perfect specimen for my strictly-scientific (of course) observation.